melosso/portway/README.md

 ## 🧩 Key Features

 Portway is built with flexibility and control in mind.
 Whether you're proxying services or exposing SQL endpoints, this API gateway adapts to your infrastructure with secure, high-performance routing.
+Configuration can be done quickly by setting up a minimum amount of configuration files.

 * **Multiple endpoint types**: Endpoints can be set up easily for various purposes.
 They can also be grouped together or kept separate by using namespaces.